fabioz/u-msgpack_s-python/README.md

 This is a fork from https://github.com/vsergeev/u-msgpack-python which should be faster.

-Mostly, it's the same thing but with several optimizations to make the code run faster on pure Python.
+Mostly, several optimizations were done to make the code run faster on pure Python (but a bit less flexible -- see below).

 Additionally, a basic client/server structure is provided in umsgpack_conn.